oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/D_output_files.rst.txt

    writes output when events occur, eg. a particle entering or exiting given polygons.

+Time variables in these file are in seconds since 1970-01-01

 Below list the files after running the minimal example.

 .. code:: ipython3